DataDog/hiring-engineers/answers-updated.md

 ![Alt text](https://media.giphy.com/media/111ebonMs90YLu/giphy.gif)

-# Creating Tags, Integrating Databases, and Collecting Metrics
+# Tags, Integrating Databases, and Collecting Metrics

 Now that our Agent is connected lets start having a little fun with our Agent by adding Tags.
 Tags are a useful way of adding dimensions to Datadog telemetries so they can be filtered, aggregated, and compared in Datadog visualizations.
 Tags can be added by updating the Agent configuration file **/datadog-agent/datadog.yaml**.